St. John’s EBCs, Everyday Bible Conversations!

 An Action Step:

 Don’t like these questions?
-Does Ezra say something different to you?
+Does Mark say something different to you?
 Great!
 What it is?

 Find a friend (or two or many) and take an EBC coffee break!
 Find 15-25 minutes somewhere in the week and come to share or just listen enjoy company.
-Have fun finding God this week in your Everyday life. y Life!
+Have fun finding God this week in your Everyday Life!
+And Happy New Years!